seamplex/feenox/README.markdown

 - The [input file] is made of [simple][] [self-descriptive English][] [keywords]
+  - Note that if one asks an LLM to create an input—which is a straightforward task—hallucinations are easily detected.
 - [Material properties and boundary conditions] can be [expressions of
   $`x`$, $`y`$ and $`z`$]
 - Input mesh is is [Gmsh’s format `.msh`]